thedmd/pixeltoaster/readme.txt

     Pick the correct line based on your platform obviously, I like to speed things up a bit my using a symbolic link:

-    For example on MacOSX, i just go:
+    For example on Mac OS X, I just go:

         ln -s makefile.apple makefile
         make